 We want to make sure you experience a variety of placements and that you graduate as an effective practitioner.
 Our placement maps will help you plan your travel before you start on the course.

 Teaching on campus usually takes place between 9am and 5pm, Monday to Friday.
 On placement, you’ll be expected to work the same shifts as your mentor.
 This can mean early, late and night shifts, as well as working weekends and bank holidays.
-Each year, you’ll get 7 weeks of annual leave at set points to support you in balancing your course and relaxation time.
+Each year, you’ll get allocated annual leave at set points to support you in balancing your course and relaxation time.
 You’ll have the chance to share experiences with students from other courses, and to see how the professions work together.

 Nursing really is a job for life.
 As an adult nurse, you’ll make a difference to many people’s lives, including your own.
 As a registered nurse you’ll have the choice of a wide range of roles.
 You may choose to become a community professional and work in patients’ homes, clinic, GP surgeries or nursing homes.
 Or you may want to work as a nursing specialist or consultant within a hospital.
 Or you could take your education further still, conduct research or go into healthcare management.

 All our nursing courses are approved by the UK Nursing and Midwifery Council (NMC), you’ll be eligible to apply for registration with them when you graduate.
 We work with employers to make sure you gain the knowledge, skills and abilities they need.
 They help us review what we teach and how we teach it – and they offer hands-on, practical opportunities to learn through your placements.